 Harsh as their new life in the city became, there was one advantage for the new urban poor over their old life in the countryside.
 In the new cities the once rural and now urban poor found themselves in strategic concentration, and by 1850 their plight had become elevated into an international “social problem.”
 For millennia poor people had been starving and dying on the land, known only to themselves and God.
 But in the city they suddenly became visible, not just as individuals that could be enlisted and taxed, but as a problem that demanded to be solved.

-Viewed in the light of Fiske’s relational model theory, the nostalgic reaction to the rise of the nation state and the rise of the bourgeoisie makes sense.
-In hunter-gatherer society, it is easy to see how society could have been balanced between Communal Sharing, Authority Ranking and Equality Matching, and that such a balance satisfies the social instincts of humankind.
+Viewed in the light of Fiske’s relational model theory, the negative reaction to the rise of the nation state and the rise of the bourgeoisie makes sense.
+In hunter-gatherer society, it is easy to see how society could have been balanced between Communal Sharing, Authority Ranking and Equality Matching, and that such a balance would satisfy the social instincts of humankind.
 Later, in the agricultural age, the dominant Authority Ranking headed up by the landed warrior class was mitigated by Communal Sharing at the village level so that the rapacity of the warrior aristocracy was relieved by a spirit of community among the serfs and peasants.
 But the nation state suddenly ratcheted up the power of Authority Ranking.
 States started to break up local Communal Sharing socialization and impose vast new supervisory bureaucracies to advance their “legibility” project.
 Their national armies become highly articulated and ruthlessly disciplined.
 The rising middle class ruthlessly formalized and differentiated economic relationships.
 Communal Sharing was transferred from villages into corporations, but the power to eject freeloaders was much more direct.
-Authority Ranking was enhanced, as corporations grew into veritable economic armies, battling across the economic plain for market share, and the give-and-take of Equality Matching was formalized into the black and white of Market Pricing and double-entry bookkeeping.
+In the rise of bourgeois capitalism Authority Ranking was also enhanced, as corporations grew into veritable economic armies, battling across the economic plain for market share, and the give-and-take of Equality Matching was formalized into the black and white of Market Pricing and double-entry bookkeeping.
 No wonder millions longed for a return to the imagined bliss and relative ease of the rural village.

 But we can now begin to perceive the answer to the question posed in this book: what went wrong with the administrative state?
 It went wrong when it intensified Authority Ranking relationships, while pretending all along it was just enabling Communal Sharing.
-The national state is Authority Ranking on steroids, and equips its rulers with Superman’s X-ray vision to let them “see like a state.”
+The national state is Authority Ranking on steroids, and seeks always to equip its rulers with Superman’s X-ray vision to let them “see like a state.”
 The ruling class of the modern, rationalized administrative state tried to fool its subjects and get them to believe that they could return to the comforts of Communal Sharing that people had enjoyed in their agricultural villages; it asserted that it could do a better job of Equality Matching and Market Pricing than individuals and market actors.
 But it was all a confidence trick, and the people most fooled were probably the rulers themselves.
 A hierarchical bureaucracy is a horrible way to do Communal Sharing and Equality Matching, and utterly inappropriate for Market Pricing.
 And so the administrative state is failing.

 Jonathan Haidt in The Righteous Mind set about trying to understand just that: how people form the moral judgments that bind the participants in human social interaction.
 He found that people do not use reason to form moral ideas.
 They have moral instincts and they use their reasoning minds to rationalize their instincts.
 Moreover they do not use their reason to analyze their instincts; they use reason to criticize the moral judgments and behaviors of other people, and so he confirms the analysis of Horkheimer and Adorno that reason seeks to dominate.

-Five adaptive challenges stood out most clearly: caring for vulnerable children, forming partnerships with non-kin to reap the benefits of reciprocity, forming coalitions to compete with other coalitions, and keeping oneself and one’s kin free from parasites and pathogens[.]15
+Five adaptive challenges stood out most clearly: caring for vulnerable children, forming partnerships with non-kin to reap the benefits of reciprocity, forming coalitions to compete with other coalitions, and keeping oneself and one’s kin free from parasites and pathogens[.]16

 There is also a liberty/oppression axis that operates in tension with the authority/subversion axis and is an active resistance to authority.
 It is clear that Haidt’s taxonomy of moral axes intersects with Page’s matrix of sociality.

 But Haidt, a liberal, found himself non-plussed when he cross-plotted his moral foundations against political allegiance.
 It turns out that American liberals only value the moral axes of care/harm and liberty/oppression, while American conservatives more or less value all six moral axes equally.
 This explains for Haidt the question that has recently troubled liberals, their worry about “whatever happened to Kansas,” the fact that working-class Americans vote “against” their economic interest by voting for Republicans.
 Liberals fail to connect with ordinary Americans, according to Haidt, because they fail to appreciate the moral axes of loyalty/betrayal, authority/subversion, and sanctity/degradation.
-It could also be that Haidt’s moral blinders prevented him from identifying the full range of liberal moral axes, e.g., liberal social justice causes, liberal poles of authority in cultural and educational institutions, and liberal ideals of sanctity institutionalized in the environmental movement.
+It could also be that Haidt’s moral blinders prevented him from identifying the full range of liberal moral axes, e.g., liberal social justice movements, liberal poles of authority in cultural and educational institutions, and liberal ideals of sanctity institutionalized in the environmental movement.
 But then the ruling class is usually the last to know.

 Let us now examine other ways in which modern thinkers have encountered the modern dilemma, that human society reduced to social mechanics is a problem, because mechanics deals in force, and is blind to the truth that social animals, including humans, have evolved as nature’s way to reduce the weight and the incidence and above all the cost of force.